For organizations where AI decisions carry legal, financial, or reputational risk.

 02

-No one defined the criteria the model applies.
-No one audits what it rejects.
-If a discrimination claim surfaces, your organisation has no documented decision logic to defend.
+If a discrimination claim surfaces, there is no documented decision logic to defend.

 03